 A baked cheesecake is a thing of beauty.
 Creamy and velvety filling with a crunchy golden biscuit base.
 But how can something so simple taste so good?
 It’s actually surprisingly easy to make a baked cheesecake.
-You don’t need fancy ingredients or hi-tech equipment.
+You don’t need fancy ingredients.
 Follow our step by step masterclass on how to make the best baked cheesecake.

 What is the best cheese to use for cheesecake?